min2ha/ukwa-site/content/target/69700/index.en.md

   "subject": "Religion/Theology"
 }

-# Parish of St. Gildas, Rosneath and Sts.
-Peter and Paul, Arrochar

 Site of two Scottish Roman Catholic churches for the parishes of St. Gildas, Rosneath and Sts.
 Peter and Paul, Arrochar, Argyll & Bute.